-Trace mode will print out information about each invocation of the instruction interpreter, making it easy to see which parts of the code are being executed.
+Trace mode can also act as an aid in debugging.
+It will print information about each invocation of the instruction interpreter, making it easier to see which parts of the code are being executed.

-Single instruction trace will, in addition to trace mode information, also trace every single Acode instruction.
+Single instruction trace will, in addition to the trace mode information, also trace every single Acode instruction.